flowroute/flowroute-numbers-python/README.md

 ##### Example Usage

-The following example limits the number of items to return to `2`.
+The following example limits the number of NPAs returned to `2`:

 	#List Available NPAs
 	response = pnc.list_available_np_as(limit=2)